-Throughout the course, you’ll have opportunities to explore areas of personal interest and participate in workshops to hone your skills in diverse forms of writing.
+Throughout the course, you will be able to explore areas of personal interest and participate in workshops to hone your skills in diverse forms of writing.

 A bachelor degree with a 2:1 (hons) in English Literature or a related subject.